plfa/plfa.github.io/README.md

 To load and type-check the file, use [`C-c C-l`][agda-docs-emacs-notation].

-Agda is edited “interactively, which means that one can type check code which is not yet complete: if a question mark (?) is used as a placeholder for an expression, and the buffer is then checked, Agda will replace the question mark with a “hole” which can be filled in later.
-One can also do various other things in the context of a hole: listing the context, inferring the type of an expression, and even evaluating an open term which mentions variables bound in the surrounding context.”

-Agda is edited interactively, using “holes”, which are bits of the program that are not yet filled in.
+Agda is edited interactively, using [“holes”][agda-docs-holes], which are bits of the program that are not yet filled in.
 If you use a question mark as an expression, and load the buffer using `C-c C-l`, Agda replaces the question mark with a hole.
 There are several things you can to while the cursor is in a hole:

     C-c C-c x    split on variable x
     C-c C-space  fill in hole